 USFWS: Endangered - added to USFWS Endangered Species List in 1970

-Clapper rails are crepuscular – or more active at dawn and dusk.
-One way to census clapper rails is to listen for the duets of breeding pairs.
-Mated pairs duet more often in the evening and slightly less often during the morning hours.
+These birds are crepuscular, being more active at dawn and dusk.
+Mated pairs sing together more often in the evening and slightly less during the morning hours.

 Ecology and Conservation

-Habitat loss due to development and degradation is the primary factor in the light-footed clapper rail population decline.
-Predation on clapper rails by non-native species such as red foxes, rats, and domestic cats also poses a major threat to subpopulation numbers in some areas.
-Natural predators of light-footed clapper rails include red-tailed hawks, northern harriers and peregrine falcons.
+Habitat loss due to development and degradation is the primary factor resulting in population decline.
+Predation by non-native species such as red foxes, rats, and domestic cats also poses a major threat to populations in some areas.
+Their predators include red-tailed hawks, northern harriers and peregrine falcons.

-SeaWorld San Diego has partnered with the U.S. Fish and Wildlife Service, the Chula Vista Nature Center and a group of independent biologists to develop a light-footed clapper rail captive propagation protocol for a Captive Breeding and Release Program.
-SeaWorld contributes to propagation efforts by incubating and hand-rearing clapper rail eggs and chicks.
-As of 2003, more than 15 viable eggs and 60 young rails that were raised at SeaWorld and the Chula Vista Nature Center were successfully transferred into four target subpopulation areas in an effort to increase the genetic variability and numbers of light-footed clapper rails.
+SeaWorld San Diego has partnered with the U.S. Fish and Wildlife Service, the Chula Vista Nature Center and a group of independent biologists to develop a light-footed clapper rail captive propagation protocol for a captive breeding and release program.
+SeaWorld contributes to propagation efforts by incubating and hand-rearing their eggs and chicks.

 Terres, J.K.
 The Audubon Society Encyclopedia of North American Birds.
 New York.
 Wings Books.
 1991.